fedarko/pyfastg/README.md

 > Note also that strictly speaking, [the structure described in a FASTG file] is not a graph at all, as we have not specified a notion of vertex.
 However in many cases one can without ambiguity define vertices and thereby associate a _bona fide_ digraph, and we do so frequently in this document to illustrate concepts.

-We take this approach in pyfastg. **"Edges" in the FASTG file will be represented as nodes in the NetworkX graph, and "adjacencies" between edges in the FASTG file will be represented as edges in the NetworkX graph.** As far as we're aware, this is usually how these files are visualized.
+We use the following approach to get around this problem: **"edges" in the FASTG file will be represented as nodes in the NetworkX graph produced by pyfastg, and "adjacencies" between edges in the FASTG file will be represented as edges in the NetworkX graph produced by pyfastg.**

+As far as we're aware, this "conversion" from edges to nodes matches how FASTG files have often been visualized in the past.

 ### Installation
 pyfastg can be installed using [pip](https://pip.pypa.io/):